PotassiumPill/SerialLibraryExample/SerialLibraryExample/serial_controllers/README.txt

 }

 NOTE: Call UsbController.Task() in every loop in your main program so USB communication works.
-UsbController.Task() can also be used to flash received data onto serial terminal by passing true into Task parameters.
+USBController.Task() can also be used to flash received data onto serial terminal by passing true into Task parameters.

 USB Descriptors for compatibility in host applications:
 VID: 0xCafe